allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/transmart.md

 The Tencent Interactive Translation API is not yet stable, and specific pricing is unclear.

+> At present, you do not need to fill in any information, you can use it directly for free

 ## Application Steps

 ### Step 1: Visit TranSmart Official Website